sambit3333/ai-marketing-shadow-kpis/README.md

 - `shadow-kpi-prompts.txt` – Full logic & GPT prompt flow
 - `shadow-kpi-framework.png` – Visual model of the 10 KPIs
-- `examples/` – Sample analysis outputs and use cases

 ## 🚀 Use Cases